DevMountain/react-1-afternoon/README.md

 }
 ```

 What's `e`? `e` is the event.
 In this instance we can use the event to get the current value inside of the `input` element.
 We can access this by doing `e.target.value`.
 With this setup every time a user types in this `input` field our arrow function gets called, capturing the event, and then calls our method on the class called `handleChange` and passes the value that's currently in the input field.
-For example if I typed in the `input` field "1,2,3,4" then `handleChange` will be called with an argument of `"1,2,3,4"`.
+For example if I typed in the `input` field "1,2" then `handleChange` will have been called three times.
+Every key stroke invokes `handleChange` and passes in the current value, this would look like:

+* First Time: `e.target.value` = "1"
+* Second Time: `e.target.value` = "1,"
+* Third Time: `e.target.value` = "1,2"

 Let's add a method on our class called `handleChange` to update our `state` property `userInput`.